Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

-Derrick White will hope to make a difference for the Boston Celtics at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+Derrick White and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-Now let's dig into White's available prop bets, with a particular eye on stats and trends to help you make good picks.
+We're going to examine White's prop bets, using stats and trends to help you make good predictions.

 Derrick White Prop Bets vs. the 76ers